aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-In this step your Cloud Administrators will review the initial development network design, create a new Network AWS account, provision a common centrally managed development network, and share the private subnets will all team development AWS accounts in your AWS organization.
+In this step your Cloud Administrators will review the initial development network design, create a new **Network - Prod** AWS account, provision a common centrally managed development network, and share the private subnets will all team development AWS accounts in your AWS organization.

 This step should take about 60 minutes to complete.